 Exception to the CCC exempt information provision

-In G8KPL2 and Department of Health6 the applicant contended that the report in issue was about him as he was the complainant.
-However, the Right to Information Commissioner decided that, while the Report came into existence as a result of the applicant’s complaint, the Report was not about the applicant.7
+In G8KPL2 and Department of Health8 the applicant contended that the report in issue was about him because he was the complainant.
+However, the Commissioner decided that, while the Report came into existence as a result of the applicant’s complaint, the Report was not about the applicant.9 A similar decision was made in Darlington and Queensland Police Service,10 where the applicants had made complaints to the agency, applied for documents resulting from their complaints, and contended information was about them because they had made the complaints.

 Information obtained, used or prepared